rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ### State

 The state has to be more complex because the filter now estimates both the position and the attitude.
-Furthermore, because of asynchronousity, we have to store the last angular velocity, the last linear velocity, and the last time the linear velocity has been updated (to retrieve $\Delta t_v = t - t_a$ where $t_a$ is the last time we had an update from the accelerometer).
+Furthermore, because of asynchronicity, we have to store the last angular velocity, the last linear velocity, and the last time the linear velocity has been updated (to retrieve $\Delta t_v = t - t_a$ where $t_a$ is the last time we had an update from the accelerometer).

 $$\mathbf{x}_t = (\mathbf{p}_t, \mathbf{q}_t, \boldsymbol{\omega}_t, \mathbf{a}_t, t_a)$$